marlonrichert/zsh-hist/README.md

 ## `hist` command syntax
 ```
-Usage:
+Usage
+  hist [<option>...] compress <n>
+  hist [<option>...] {reload|undo}
-  hist [<option> ...] <command> [<selection> ...] -> $reply
+  hist [<option>...] <command> [<selection> ...]

-Return value:
+Return value
   $reply  an associative array of history (index -> entry) tuples

-Options:
+Options
   -f  force: never ask for confirmation
   -i  interactive: always ask for confirmation
   -q  quiet: do not print anything
   -s  silent: same as quiet
 By default, hist asks for confirmation only when operating on multiple history
 entries.

-Commands:
+Commands (can be shortened to first letter):
+  compress   delete each entry that differs <n> chars or less from the next
-  d  delete:     remove from history
+  delete     remove from history
-  e  edit:       remove from history, then modify & append as new
+  edit       delete, then modify & append as new
-  f  fix:        remove from history, then load into buffer
+  fix        delete + get
-  g  get:        load into buffer
+  get        load into buffer
-  l  list:       look, but do not touch
+  list       look, but do not touch
-  n  normalize:  remove from history, then format & append as new
+  normalize  delete, then auto-format & append as new
-  r  reload:     re-initialize local history from file
+  reload     re-initialize local history from file
-  u  undo:       roll back to before last action in same session
+  undo       roll back to before last command in same session

-Selection (ignored for 'r' and 'u'):
+Selections (for commands other than compress, reload or undo):
-  empty         pushed lines
+  no arg        pushed lines
   positive int  index from beginning of history
   negative int  offset from end of history
   pattern       all matching entries

---Examples--
+Examples
-Fix (cut from history; paste into command line) the last history item:
+  hist f -1         # Fix last entry (cut from history; paste into command line)
-  hist f -1
-Normalize (uniformly format) a range of history items:
+  hist n {1..9}     # Normalize (uniformly format) a range of history items
-  hist n {1..9}
-Delete all history items ending with a newline or a semicolon:
+  hist d $'*(\n|;)' # Delete all entries ending in newline or semicolon
-  hist d $'*(\n|;)'
-List all command lines you've saved to history with the `push-line` widget
+  hist l            # List all entries saved w/ `push-line` widget
-  hist l
 ```

 ## Note about key bindings